West3D-Printing/Milo/STL/Readme.md

+This direectory contains:
-This a an edited version of the TPU foot with the correct hole for an M5 heat set.
+– An edited version of the TPU foot with the correct hole for an M5 heat set.
+– Updated STLs for the Casa Basement for the extrusions shipped with the LDO kit.